-Slowly move the selector lever through all the gear positions and then to position P. Wait 2 minutes before checking the oil level.
-As the illustration shows, the dipstick has a "Cold" and a "warm" side.
-The oil level should be between the MIN and MAX marks.
+Slowly move the selector lever through all the gear positions and then to position P. Wait 2 minutes before checking the fluid level.
+As the illustration shows, the dipstick has a "Cold" and a "Warm" side.

+The fluid level should be between the MIN and MAX marks.